IgG4-related disease: neurologic manifestations

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Sleep disturbances are common after traumatic brain injury, affecting 30% to 84% of individuals, with varying degree of head injury.
 Not only can they negatively impact neurocognitive rehabilitation, but they also add to morbidity and slow the course of recovery.
 Several sleep impairments are described including insomnia, fatigue, and excessive daytime sleepiness, which are the most frequent complaints after head injury.
 Circadian rhythm dysregulation, sleep apnea (obstructive or central), restless leg syndrome, and parasomnias have also been reported after trauma.
 In addition, depression, anxiety, and pain are common comorbidities with substantial influence on sleep quality and course of recovery.
 Diagnosis of sleep disorders after traumatic brain injury may involve meticulous history, polysomnography, actigraphy, and multiple sleep latency testing.
-Treatment is disorder specific and may include pharmacotherapy, positive airway pressure, behavioral modifications, or a combination of these.
+Treatment is disorder specific and may include pharmacotherapy, light therapy, positive airway pressure, behavioral modifications, or a combination of these.
 Unfortunately, treatment of sleep disorders associated with traumatic brain injury have met with little success in improving clinical outcomes mainly due to confounding psychiatric and neurobehavioral sequela of trauma.
 Nonetheless, some recent studies have demonstrated encouraging results, which highlight the need for further research and prospective studies to be able to standardize targeted management approach.

 1. Sleep onset